joshbegley/nyt-latest/previous.md

 `Mitch Winehouse had accused two of the singer’s friends of secretly auctioning her belongings.
 A judge ruled that he must pay their legal fees.`\
 https://www.nytimes.com/2026/07/30/arts/music/amy-winehouse-father-mitch-friends-lawsuit.html

-**L.A.
-Warehouse Fire Leaves Behind Rats, Flies and an Unending Stench**\
+**A Fire Burned Next Door.
+Now They Live With the Stench of Rotting Meat.**\
-`The Boyle Heights neighborhood of Los Angeles is still dealing with the smell of rotting food and fears over possible toxins after a cold-storage facility burst into flames in June.`\
+`The Boyle Heights neighborhood of Los Angeles is still dealing with foul odor and fears over possible toxins over a month after a cold-storage facility burst into flames.`\
 https://www.nytimes.com/2026/07/30/us/boyle-heights-warehouse-fire-smell.html

 **A Historian Considers the Yuppie**\